 The Sociology minor is available entirely online for students that wish to earn their degree from a distance.
-All classes required for the minor can be taken online, or students can mix-and-match and take a some online and some traditional classes.
+All classes required for the minor can be taken online, or students can mix-and-match and take some online and some traditional classes.

 Students must complete at least 9 upper-division (numbered 300 and above) credits in the minor in residence at UWM.
 The College requires that students attain at least a 2.500 GPA on all credits in the minor attempted at UWM.
 In addition, students must attain a 2.500 GPA on all minor credits attempted, including any transfer work.